One in four of the climbers who try to scale Mt. Everest dies in the effort.

 Can we look death in the face and say, “You too are an instrument at my disposal”?

 Being free to use death for some purpose is indeed a revolutionary thought.
 I know that I have not been able to think much further about this than being certain that when I die, everything in my body that can be used by another human being will be freely theirs.
 Making that gift changes the face of death to some small degree, but it is still an ugly and fearsome dark hole.

 It strikes me that it need not be that way, and that we (can) should struggle with the freedom that suggests we can make something good of the thing that scares us the most.
 It is not difficult for me to think that some folks in Jonestown exercised that freedom.

-(Richard Lawrence is a retired Methodist minister who was active in the Civil Rights Movements of the 1960s.
+(Rev. Richard Lawrence is a retired Methodist minister and community activist.
 His complete collection of writings for the jonestown report may be found here.
 He may be reached at firstname.lastname@example.org.)